QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 # Motivation

 The Minecraft community is complex and diverse and, in order to keep everyone safe, it's often useful for communities to share information with each other.
-The main goal of the Quilt Community Collab Program is to facilitate this exchange of information between a selected group of communities, which have been vetted for trustworthiness and educated on the best way to approach this type of data.
+The main goal of the Quilt Community Collab Program is to facilitate this information-sharing between a selected group of communities, which have been vetted for trustworthiness and educated on the best way to approach this type of data.

 The Minecraft community at large has long been host to a surprisingly high amount of hatred and discrimination, and the Quilt Community Collab Program is one of our ways of giving back to the community that got us where we are --- with the aim of hopefully improving it for everyone.